- The University of Alabama Libraries

 IDEAS ABOUT RACE

 This section focuses on ideas and discourse about race and race relations.
-It includes the writings and philosophies of prominent African American leaders, thinkers, and scholars; materials focusing on the Civil Rights Movement, including groups like the NAACP and Southern Christian Leadership Council (SCLC), and the forces the countered it, like the Ku Klux Klan and the Citizens Councils; and materials on topics of interest, including segregation, housing and employment, lynching and mob violence, voting and politics, and labor.
+It includes the writings and philosophies of prominent African American leaders, thinkers, and scholars; materials focusing on the Civil Rights Movement, including groups like the NAACP and Southern Christian Leadership Council (SCLC); and materials from the forces the countered it, like the Ku Klux Klan and the Citizens Councils.

 From Black Writers